-Agent third-party deployment: Updating config.ini on a UNIX Device managesoft/etc. This file acts as a "virtual registry": that is, a repository on non-Windows platforms for settings that, on Windows platforms, are stored in the registry.
+Agent Third-Party Deployment: Updating config.ini on a UNIX Device

+For OS X and UNIX managed devices, many preferences are stored in the config.ini file stored in /var/opt/managesoft/etc. This file acts as a "virtual registry": that is, a repository on non-Windows platforms for settings that, on Windows platforms, are stored in the registry.